Ciya-VM/Ciya/README.md

  1 operating system
 feature that leads to it not being cross-platform
 + Please report to us when there's any problem:
     No spambots must get through!
 No email is posted.
-Contributer note: I risked it, here's my email: phuocthanhlamnguyen@gmail.com
+    * Contributor note: I risked it; here's my email: phuocthanhlamnguyen@gmail.com
     * GitHub issues (more preferred)

 ## Essential tools: